Bumblebee202111/doubean-public/README.md

 [google-chrome]:https://www.google.com/chrome/

-### Donation:coffee:
+### Stars:star: & Donation:coffee:

-Contact me by creating an issue, or ...
+I'm totally aware that this app is mediocre.
+However, the increasing number of stars keep me motivated!
+Thank you!

+If you find it really useful and would like to buy me a coffee, which I am not ready for, please contact me by creating an issue.